C# feature highlight: Span<T>

 Benchmarking our string scenario

-I took our two previous methods which were parsing some invoice scenario from string invoice references and took them in a basic benchmark class.
+I took our two previous methods, which were parsing our invoice scenario from string invoice references, and put them in a basic benchmark class.
 This is my program class:

 using BenchmarkDotNet.Attributes;